 “Whatcha tell ‘em to git their legs open?”

-I realised this was the longest conversation I’d yet to have with an actual Aussie, and I was discovering they don’t have the same boundaries as us Brits.
+This was the longest conversation I’d yet to have with an Aussie about my age, and it was clear they don’t have the same boundaries as us Brits.
 Less respect for privacy.
 Less hang-ups.
-Less… British!
+Less… British, I suppose.
 I blushed and mumbled like a Hugh Grant cliché, and in the end was grateful when he finished.
 Dario brushed me down and waved a mirror around the back of my head, and I nodded and smiled like you’re supposed to.
 He’s done a good job, actually.
-The new look actually makes me feel vaguely attractive, all funky up top with shaved bits up the sides.
-It even makes the piercing work on my face.
-Dario has an excellent future as a hairdresser but he could do with toning down the lingo just a bit.
-It’s a real shame he doesn’t play on my team as otherwise I might have totally misinterpreted his offer to ‘take me up the Gatehouse Road’ later.
-Yes, the straight guy had asked me to join him for a drink, and yes it’s a pub, not a euphemism.
+My new do actually makes me feel vaguely attractive, all funky up top with shaved bits down the sides, and it even makes the piercing sit better on my face.
+Dario has an excellent future as a hairdresser, but he could do with toning down the lingo just a bit, especially when he’s cutting the hair of the British.
+It’s a real shame he doesn’t play on my team as otherwise I would have totally misinterpreted his offer to ‘take me up the Gatehouse Road’ later.
+I checked and it wasn’t a euphemism, the straight guy had asked me to join him for a drink.
 I said I’d think about it and gave him a clumsy handshake goodbye, feeling secretly and shamefully smug that I was still able to pass for straight in the first place.

 “Where’ve you been?” a frazzled man in reception asked.
 “They all went over half an hour ago.
 Hurry up and get in ya harness.
 Think of those kiddies with tumours!”